Naena Falls 苗名滝

 By car, take the Joshin-etsu Expressway and get off at Myokokogen Interchange.
 Take the Niigata Myokokogen Park Line 39 for Sasagamine.
 When you reach the five-way junction, continue for about 1km towards Kurohime.
 Turn right before the bridge and follow the river uphill to the Naena Falls car park.

 Naena Falls is famed for its big crashing sound that echoes in the neighboring forest earning it the nickname “Earthquake Waterfall.”
 A massive volume of water gushes vertically down the 55-meter high basalt cliff every second.
 Not only is the waterfall a sight to see, but the relatively lower temperature in the entire Myoko Highland area also gives you the chance to calm your spirit.

 The recommended time to visit Naena Falls is October when the leaves change color.
 To beat the crowds and fully enjoy the peacefulness of the waterfall, it pays to visit on weekdays.

 Walking path to the falls

 Naena Falls is easy to reach as the 400-meter trail leading to the waterfall is mostly paved.
-Initially you will pass through a big dam.
+Initially you will cross a suspension bridge and pass a big dam.
 The second half of the walk is through a mostly flat but rocky area.
 The entire journey takes about 15 minutes.

-At the end of the trail is a long bridge where you can view the waterfall in its entirety.
+There is also a long bridge at the end of the trail, where you can view the waterfall in its entirety.

 In summer, it is popular among visitors to wade or swim in the water near the falls, but enter at your own risk as the currents can get pretty rapid.